Get Started

 Pipelining

 Upstash REST API provides support for command pipelining, allowing you to send multiple commands as a batch instead of sending them individually and waiting for responses.
 With the pipeline API, you can include several commands in a single HTTP request, and the response will be a JSON array.
 Each item in the response array corresponds to the result of a command in the same order as they were included in the pipeline.
+API endpoint for command pipelining is/pipeline

 .
 Pipelined commands should be